Flows on the PGL(V)-Hitchin component: Well-definedness of -parallel flows

-We would like to apply a similar argument as the proof Proposition \ref{prop:shearing closed edge} to prove that $\left(\phi^\mu_{\Qmc,\Theta}\right)_t$ is well-defined.
-However, the argument is more delicate since now neighborhoods around closed edges are deformed by infinitely many elementary eruption and shearing flows.

-We thus have to analyze more precisely how the semi-elementary flows behave near the closed edges.
-The main (technical) result is the following theorem.
+We would like to apply a similar argument as in the proof Proposition \ref{prop:shearing closed edge} to prove that $\left(\phi^\mu_{\Qmc,\Theta}\right)_t$ is well-defined.
+However, the argument is more delicate now, since neighbourhoods around non-isolated edges are deformed by infinitely many elementary eruption and shearing flows.
+We thus have to more precisely describe the limit of the semi-elementary flows near the non-isolated edges.